Skiylia-Lang/PySkiylia/README.md

     code that calculates the factorial of a number///

     def factorial(n):
       if int(n) != n:
-            return null   //can't compute factorial of a float this way if x < 2:
+        return null   //can't compute factorial of a float this way if n < 2:
         return 1
-        return x * factorial(n - 1)   //recursion that makes this work
+      return n * factorial(n - 1)   //recursion that makes this work

     var num = 6
     print("The factorial of", num, "is", factorial(num))